Preheat the oven to 190°C (375°F) and line a muffin tin with 12 paper cases.

 In a stand mixer with a paddle attachment, whip the butter on medium speed for 3–4 minutes until very smooth.

-300 Grams Unsalted butter
+300 g unsalted butter

 Add half the sifted icing sugar and mix slowly at first, then beat until creamy.

-600 Grams Icing sugar
+600 g icing sugar

 Add the vanilla extract and salt, then gradually mix in the remaining icing sugar.

-¾ Tablespoon Vanilla extract, ¼ Teaspoon Salt
+¾ tablespoon vanilla extract, ¼ teaspoon Salt

 Beat for 3–4 minutes until light, fluffy, and smooth.
 If the buttercream feels too thick, add 1–2 teaspoons of milk.